 – Most Italian casinos require a dress code but each casino defines its own code.

-– Slot machines are Italians’ favourite as there are over 380,000 slot machines throughout the regions of Italy.
+– Slot machines are Italians’ favorite as there are over 380,000 slot machines throughout the regions of Italy.
 Surprisingly, even pharmacies have slot machines.

 – Online poker games are only allowed between Italians or residents of Italy.